For prospective members

 - Develop good friendships

 If you are interested in joining The Rotary Club of Bowen Island, we’d love to talk to you.
-Please come to one of our Thursday night meetings and ask any of the leadership to tell you about The Rotary Club of Bowen Island.
+Please come to one of our in-person Monday night meetings and ask any of the leadership to tell you about The Rotary Club of Bowen Island.
 Your interest will be welcome, and there will be no pressure to join.
 There is lots for you to discover, both about the work and history of this club, and the accomplishment of the 33,000 clubs that make up Rotary International.

 The foundation of Rotary is the concept of Service above self, and our Guiding Principles. <<Please click the link to read about our principles.